JCSadeghi/Efficient-Training-of-Interval-Neural-Networks-for-Imprecise-Training-Data/README.md

 This repository contains example code for the publication:

-[Efficient Training of Interval Neural Networks for Imprecise Training Data](https://jcsadeghi.github.io/assets/papers/neunet.pdf).
+[Efficient Training of Interval Neural Networks for Imprecise Training Data](https://doi.org/10.1016/j.neunet.2019.07.005).
 [Sadeghi, Jonathan](JCSadeghi.github.io), [de Angelis, Marco](https://www.liverpool.ac.uk/risk-and-uncertainty/staff/marcodeangelis/), and [Patelli, Edoardo](https://www.liverpool.ac.uk/engineering/staff/edoardo-patelli/). *Neural Networks*.
-2019 DOI HERE
+2019. doi: 10.1016/j.neunet.2019.07.005

 Experiments from Section 5.2 and 5.3 are included.
 This includes one example of creating an Interval Neural Network with multiple outputs and one heteroscedastic example with interval valued data.